 The truth of the matter, and what she couldn't announce publicly, was that Rainbow Dash was one of several pegasi who had caught the eyes of various interests and had been under discrete observation ever since she was a young filly.
 Pretty much right after her first sonic rainboom in fact, although the lack of adult witnesses had kept that feat from being confirmed until very recently.
 Had she stayed in Cloudsdale, Spitfire expected that Rainbow Dash would have become either a racer, stunt flyer, or a courier before eventually being approached by either the Equestrian Sky Guard or even directly by the Wonderbolts.

-As it was, Rainbow Dash had inexplicably moved to Ponyville for reasons unknown once she was old enough to live on her own, and had joined the local Weather Team.
+As it was, Rainbow dash had inexplicably moved to Ponyville for reasons unknown once she was old enough to live on her own, and had joined the local Weather Team.
 Granted, given Ponyville's proximity to the Everfree Forest, which had an untamable wild weather system all its own, the local weather service merited a higher rate of pay than would be normal for a relatively small community.
 And Rainbow Dash had quickly proven herself to be one of the best weather ponies Ponyville had ever had, and was among the youngest in all of Equestria to have become a Weather Captain.

 At the same time, Rainbow Dash was hot-headed, immature, reckless, full of herself, and a bit lazy when she wasn't pushing herself.
-All traits that Spitfire hoped would be at least somewhat tempered before she applied to the Wonderbolts Academy.
+All traits that Spitfire hoped would be at least somewhat tempered before she applied to the Wonderbolts Accademy.
 Hmm… Lightning Dust seemed to be pretty much the same, and she and Rainbow Dash would both be reaching service age at about the same time, were known to have expressed an active interest in trying out…

-As far as Spitfire knew, the search for any records at all on Wild Pony had currently reached some sixty or so years into the past, and had yet to produce any valid matches…
+As far as Spitfire knew, the search for any records at all on Wild (Apple) Pony had currently reached some sixty or so years into the past, and had yet to produce any valid matches…

 And none of this was helping Spitfire think of a suitable speech on short notice!
 Oh well, may as well wing it and hope for the best…